gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    PPID for DTLS.

-   Messages that are exchanged between DTLS/SCTP peers not containing ULP user messages shall use PPID=0 according to section 3.3.1 of
+   Messages that are exchanged between DTLS/SCTP peers not containing ULP user messages shall use PPID = 0 according to section 3.3.1 of
    {{RFC9260}} as no application identifier can be specified by the upper layer for this payload data.